-Our financial support for the Work-study Internship Program at Wellesley High School was suspended in 2021 due to the limitations of school-work programs caused by the coronavirus.
-We hope to continue our efforts in 2022 to provide students who are interested in working and want an opportunity to gain hands-on work experience in a supporting environment during after-school hours.
+Our financial support for the Work-study Internship Program at Wellesley High School has been suspended since 2020 due to the limitations of school-work programs caused by the coronavirus.
+We are focusing our efforts on 2023 to provide students who are interested in working and want an opportunity to gain hands-on work experience in a supporting environment during after-school hours.
 Since our first grant in 2010 we have dispersed over \$60,500 to the Wellesley Youth Commission to manage the work-study internship program.
 All of the grant money goes to the student interns based on a minimum hourly wage.
 In total, students have worked for approximately 6,000 hours.
-The work assignments are at various Town Departments and coordinated by the

-Town's Youth Director.
+The work assignments are at various Town Departments and coordinated by the Town's Youth Director.
 We have funded approximately 60 students at an average of 100 hours per student, typically within a semester.
 The program also exposes students to the work of local government and the potential for career choices.
 Once the program can be restarted, we expect to see an increase in the hourly wages based on state and town guidelines.